-This homemade marinara sauce is a rich, bold, super flavourful, Italian tomato sauce that's 1000% better than any jarred sauce.
-Perfect for all your favorite Italian dishes (like epic vegan lasagna), this easy marinara is going to be the hardest working sauce in your kitchen!
+This homemade marinara sauce is a thick and rich, super flavorful Italian tomato sauce that's 1000% better than any jarred sauce.
+Perfect for all your favorite Italian dishes (like epic vegan lasagna), this simple marinara is going to be the hardest working sauce in your kitchen!

 Keep reading for the secret ingredient an Italian grandma whispered in my ear for perfect Sunday sauce every single time!

-I’ve been making this exact authentic marinara sauce recipe for decades (ever since we ate it at Carmine’s in NYC all those years ago)!
-It has an incredible, robust depth of flavour and texture, lots of garlic, parsley, basil, and olive oil making it my all-time favourite pasta sauce.
+I’ve been making this exact authentic, Italian marinara sauce recipe for decades (ever since we ate it at Carmine’s in NYC)!
+It has an incredible robust flavor, thick and rich texture, lots of garlic, parsley, basil, and olive oil making it my all-time favorite pasta sauce.
+For the best Sunday ever, serve with a warm chunk of rustic No-Knead Overnight Bread for dunking!

 I cook a lot of Italian food so having a batch of homemade marinara sauce on hand is a must.
-Plus it’s super simple and fuss-free to make, and my house smells like an Italian restaurant - your's can too!
+Plus it’s super simple and fuss-free to make from scratch, and my house smells like an Italian restaurant - your's can too!
 Here's what you'll need . . .

 San Marzano Whole Peeled Tomatoes – the highest-quality, flavourful super star of tomatoes.
 San Marzano region is famous for its tomatoes because of the specific soil and climate they are grown in.
 They can be pricey though (I stock up when they are on sale!) so use the best Italian whole peeled canned tomatoes available.